Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 What Is a Fermentation Crock?

 Fermentation crocks are pots that are made for fermenting.
 Traditionally, they are made from ceramic, but lately, I’ve seen some glass fermenting crocks on the market.
-Fermenting pots come in various sizes, usually ranging from 2 to 40 liters.
+Fermenting pots come in various sizes, ranging from 2 to 40 liters.

 Advantages of Fermenting Crocks